DynaSTy: A Framework for SpatioTemporal Node Attribute Prediction in Dynamic Graphs: Methods

+The central architectural component of DynaSTy is a spatial attention mechanism that explicitly conditions on the observed dynamic graph structure.
+At each time step, we incorporate the adjacency matrix into the attention computation as a learned additive bias, allowing the model to integrate topology while retaining the flexibility of self-attention.

-Each transformer layer integrates dynamic edge-aware multi-head attention by injecting per-time-step adjacency information as a learnable bias in the attention scores.
+Each attention layer integrates dynamic edge-aware multi-head attention by injecting per-time-step adjacency information as a learnable bias in the attention scores.
 This allows the model to adapt spatial attention to changing graph structure, which is critical for domains like brain networks and evolving trust graphs.
 At each layer, node $i$ attends to node $j$ at time $t$ using:

-where $\text{Bias}_{ij}$ is computed via a small MLP (2 layers, 64 dimensions each) over $A_t[i, j]$.
+where the first term is the standard content-based attention and $\text{Bias}_{ijt}$ is a learned function computed via a small MLP (2 layers, 64 dimensions each) over $A_t[i, j]$.
 The output is passed through a residual feedforward block.
 We apply edge dropout during training to encourage robustness to noise.
-The bias term acts as a \emph{learned log-prior} over plausible message routes given the current graph, nudging attention toward neighbors that the topology deems influential, while the content term $\langle Q_i,K_j\rangle$ allows attention to override the graph when feature similarity indicates otherwise.
+The bias term acts as a \emph{learned log-prior} over plausible message routes given the current graph, nudging attention toward neighbors that the topology deems influential, while the content term $\langle Q_it,K_jt\rangle$ allows attention to override the graph when feature similarity indicates otherwise.
 This decouples \emph{where to look} (softmax over biased logits) from \emph{what to aggregate} (values), improving expressivity over fixed graph filters.
-Different heads can specialize to different regimes of $A_t$ (e.g., strong vs.\ weak ties), which a single global head cannot capture.
+Different heads can specialize to different implicit regimes of $A_t$ (e.g., strong vs.\ weak ties), which a single global head cannot capture.
 Because the bias only depends on the permuted entries of $A_t$, the layer remains permutation-equivariant and naturally supports \emph{per-sample} graphs by simply supplying each sample’s $A_t$ sequence.

 In the current architecture, the encoder only uses spatial attention, with temporal modeling delegated to the decoder.
 We also experimented with adding temporal self-attention in the encoder, which improved the performance, but minimally.
-These results are reported in the appendix.
+These results are reported in the appendix, including details on the temporal attention block architecture.